ItsM0rty/quint-interactive-library/README.md

 - Retry/rate limiting logic

 Quint slots in as the layer that turns decisions into explicit UI choices and localized reveals.

+## Examples and Demos

+See `/demo` for complete working examples with Gemini, OpenAI (ChatGPT), and Claude.
+Each demo is self-contained and shows provider-specific integration patterns.

+**Note:** The demos require API keys and are not part of the core library package.
+They are provided for reference only.

 ## License